 But overall, it’s a completely different phenomenon

-“Previous models assumed that the composition of elements in the corona was constant, but that is clearly not the case,” said Luke Benavitz from the IfA Department of Astronomy, a co-author of the study.
+“Previous models assumed that the composition of elements in the corona was constant, but that is clearly not the case,” said Luke Benavitz of the IfA Department of Astronomy, a co-author of the study.

-In their newly created models, which predicted changes in the composition of elements in the corona, Benavitz and his colleagues found that solar rains began to form within just 35 minutes.
-In contrast, older models required hours or even days for this process.
+In models that allowed the corona’s elemental composition to change over time, Benavitz and his colleagues found that coronal rain began to form in just 35 minutes.
+Older models required hours or even days for that process to happen.

 “It’s interesting that when we allowed elements like iron to change over time, the models eventually matched what we observe on the Sun,” Benavitz noted.